oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
  2. Hash all of the Disclosures separately.
- 3. Find the `_sd` arrays in the SD-JWT where the digests of the Disclosures are included and decode the respective plaintext values from the Disclosures at the appropriate places.
+ 3. Find the objects and array elements in the SD-JWT where the digests of the Disclosures are included and decode the respective plaintext values from the Disclosures at the appropriate places.
 The processing MUST take into account that digests might be included not only directly in the SD-JWT, but also in other Disclosures.
-If there is a Disclosure with a digest that cannot be found in any `_sd` array, the SD-JWT is invalid and the Holder MUST reject the SD-JWT.
+If there is a Disclosure with a digest that cannot be found, the SD-JWT is invalid and the Holder MUST reject the SD-JWT.

 It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.